wowolo/multi_task_learning/README.md

 $~$

+> You need to customize all shell scripts in the bash_files to use the application to run it remotely and locally.

+$~$

 # 5. Making Changes

-The code objects within this multi taks learning repository haven been designed with the goal to provide the necessary modularity and degrees of freedom to accomodate various use-cases and potential modifications down the road.
-We will run through the scenarios which have motivated the code architecture. \
-Moreover, we hope, that in case of a scenario which is not covered in by one of the following sub-sections, the logic and principles of the existing code structure provides a suitable basis to integrate such new scenarios.
+The objects within the `core_code` module have been designed with the goal to allow the user as much modification possibilities as possible.
+In general, lighter modifications would entail the use of existion parametrizations (and potentially adding new ones) while heavier modifications might result in the complete replacement of `core_code` object by custom ones. \
+Moreover, while we expect that customizations might happen quite frequently, we hope that the code architecture implied by the `core_code` objects create a general framework for all these multi-task neural network experiments and provide a uniform style guide for similar experiments.

 $~$

-Ultimately, the goal should be to define the *LightningModel* in `core_code/lightning_model.py` using a (task-specific) PyTorch Lightning *DataModule* from `core_code/util/lightning.py` and (task-specific) PyTorch model(s).
-This means that any (potentially re-factored/customized) experiment which has these previously mentioned objects can be encapsulated in this repository's multi-task code architecture, providing a uniform structure, the ability to run the code remotely on (mutliple) CPUs or GPUs and log the experiment via W&B.
+Ultimately, the 'Python goal' of all these experiments should be to define the *LightningMultitask* object in `core_code/lightning_multitask.py` using a PyTorch Lightning *DataModule* from `core_code/util/lightning.py` and (potentially task-specific) PyTorch model(s).
+This means that any experiment which can be build upon these objects can also be encapsulated in this repository's multi-task code architecture.
+And hence results in a uniform structure and can be neatly wrapped into the PyTorch Lightning package and connected to the W&B API with limited added effort and a high degree of customization.

 $~$

 ## 5.1.
 New Experiment (some guideline ideas)

-The current idea for creating new experiments is to create a new directory in the exisiting `experiments/` directory and define at its core the respective *Manager* class which inherits the methods to create parameter grids based on the given configurations in `experiments/[new_experiment]/configs.py` from its parent class *BasicManager* in `experiments/util.py`.
-A *configs_custom* dictionary might help to parametrize certain aspects of the manager itself (as done for the *Manager* of the compositeSine experiment).
+One idea for creating a new experiments woudl be to take the following steps: \ Create a new directory called `[new_experiment]` in the exisiting `experiments/` directory and define at its core the *Manager* class in the Python script called `experiments/[new_experiment]/manager.py`.
+From its parent class *BasicManager* in `experiments/util.py` the class inherits the methods necessary to create parameter grids based on the given configurations. \
+Provide the dictionary configurations in a separate sript called `experiments/[new_experiment]/configs.py`.
+A *configs_custom* dictionary might help to parametrize certain aspects of the manager itself (as done for the *Manager* of the compositeSine experiment). \
-Furthermore, the *LoggingCallback* class provides callbacks into the training of the neural network using its parent class *pytorch_lightning.Callback*.
-These allow to cache metrics/losses/etc. (via state attributes, see `experiments/compositeSine/logging_callback.py`) and also log them via W&B (refer to Section 5.6 for more details).
+Furthermore, implement the *LoggingCallback* class in `experiments/[new_experiment]/logging_callback.py` to create callbacks into the PyTorch Lightning training routine of the neural network by using *pytorch_lightning.Callback* as its parent class.
+You can log any quantities and media but also cache data such as metrics/losses/etc. (via state attributes, see `experiments/compositeSine/logging_callback.py`) for use later on in the training routine.
+These are logged on W&B (refer to Section 5.6 for more details).

 $~$

 ## 5.2.
-New Configs Items / Change Default Configs
+Change Config Items and their Default Values

-To add new configuration items in the underlying Python dictionaries one has to access the functions in `core_code/util/default_config.py`.
+To change the viable configuration items in the underlying Python dictionaries one has to access the functions in the script `core_code/util/default_config.py`.
 There one can also adjust the default values.
-Note that *configs_custom* however is part of the *Manager* class in `experiments/compositeSine/manager.py`.
+Note that *configs_custom* however is part of the *Manager* class in `experiments/compositeSine/manager.py`. \
+Furthermore, note that for certain config extractions defined in `core_code/util/config_extraction.py` it is possible to provide the value 'custom' and an additional callback that “inserts the relevant function directly”.
+Refer to the source code in these scripts for the concrete details and options.

+$~$

 > The functions for initializing/checking the user configurations are named init_config_* and make use of the _make_init_config helper function found in `core_code/util/default_config.py`.